 There are several unanswered questions that beg one to perfect the technology.

 The driving forces are the queries regarding the process of star and planetary formation, the origin of galaxies and their evolution, the quest for exoplanets, lookouts for Earth like or habitable planets near the Solar System and even, the snooping search for Extra-terrestrial life, if any.

 There is no doubt that technological advancements have accelerated at an unprecedented rate and there is wild hope that we may have all these answers in the coming centuries, if not decades.
 Economic crunches and technical setbacks, though frequent, are unlikely to prevent us from searching deeper within the universe.
 In the present situation, we have the hope to develop at least many innovative space-eyes in the coming decades.
-Here is a list of the most promising and interesting ones:
+Here is a list of the best telescopes in popular opinion.
+Or at least, the most promising and interesting ones:

 Also known as James –Webb Space Telescope (JWST), this is a space – based telescope, thrice the size of Hubble.
 It’s range is limited to infrared waves though, and on that parameter, it is inferior to Hubble.
 But nevertheless, it will be equipped with the technology to detect biomarkers, effectively looking for signs of life.